 The President's Circle

 A cumulative gift of $1,000 or more to the university during the calendar year qualifies the donor for President's Circle membership.

 Members enjoy a unique schedule of benefits and special events as a token of the university's appreciation for their ongoing partnership, highlighted by the President's Circle Dinner each February.
-The 2014 dinner is Feb.
-15.
+The 2015 dinner will be Feb.
+14.